 The Principal ensures that an Individual Anaphylaxis Management Plan (IAMP) is developed, in consultation with the student's parents, carers or guardians, for any student who has been diagnosed by a medical practitioner as being at risk of anaphylaxis.
 The student's IAMP is reviewed, in consultation with the student's parents, carers and guardians.

-Responsibilities of parents (including carers or guardians) and the College
+Responsibilities of parents (including carers or guardians) and the College providing the ASCIA Action Plan from the student's medical practitioner and providing a copy to the College as soon as practicable;

 Parents are responsible for: